Skip to content

 • XSUAA for authentication and tenant isolation

-The widget is deployed as a Sales Cloud V2 shell plug-in — a small JavaScript application that loads inside the V2 shell frame.
+The widget is deployed as a Sales Cloud V2 shell plug-in: a small JavaScript application that loads inside the V2 shell frame.

 For multi-tenant deployments (multiple customers on one middleware instance), we use XSUAA tenant isolation.
 Each customer’s telephony events are routed to their tenant only.
+Data isolation isn’t negotiable here.
+Get this wrong and you have a proper incident on your hands.

 SAPCTITelephonySales CloudIntegrationSAP Sales Cloud V2BTP